ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering.md

 You need to configure both metadata and binarydata handlers.

 [[= product_name =]] ships with a custom local adapter (`ibexa.io.nfs.adapter.site_access_aware`),
-which decorates the Flysystem local adapter to enable support for SiteAccess-aware settings.
+which decorates the Flysystem v2 local adapter to enable support for SiteAccess-aware settings.
-If an NFS path relies on SiteAccess-aware dynamic parameters, you must use the custom local adapter instead of the Flysystem local adapter.
+If an NFS path relies on SiteAccess-aware dynamic parameters, you must use the custom local adapter instead of the Flysystem v2 local adapter.
 Configure the custom local adapter to read/write to the NFS mount point on each local server.
 As metadata handler, create a DFS one, configured with a Doctrine connection.

 !!! tip

     The default database install will now include the dfs table *in the same database*

+First, define DFS folder path as a variable in `.env` file:

+`DFS_NFS_PATH=/tmp/ibx_1439_nfs`

+Next, if you are using a separate DFS database, configure it via the `DATABASE_URL` variable in the `.env` file.
+Depending on which database you are using:

+`DFS_DATABASE_URL=mysql://root:rootpassword@127.0.0.1:3306/ibexa_dfs?serverVersion=8.0`

+or

+`DATABASE_URL=postgresql://root:rootpassword@127.0.0.1:3306/ibexa_dfs?serverVersion=8.0`

 For production, it is recommended to create the DFS table in its own database, manually importing its schema definition: